carbon-design-system/carbon/docs/contribution/community-components.md

 component; you should find that all of the design assets needed for development already live in the package directory and all they're missing is code.

+**If my contribution is `code only`/`design only`, do I leave my initial contribution issue open when I merge my PR?**

+No. Please close the issue so that Carbon knows that you already have a package directory assigned.
+Instead, open a `need help` issue, and add a label depending on if you need a dev or design contributor to help (`need dev`/ `need design`).
+You can reference your original issue in this issue so that potential contributors can see the history.

 **How does the component status on the website gallery card work? (draft, beta, stable)**